arjunkalburgi/291mini-project1/README.md

 2. read over lab powerpoint

 Comments:
--   I feel like I'm going to far on the Python side of things and not actually interacting with the database enough -- like in
+-   I feel like I'm going too far on the Python side of things and not actually interacting with the database enough -- like in
     __init__ for staff, I initialize the values